abelisle-mulesoft/shopify-order-sapi/README.md

 - Mule Server 4.3.0
 - Shopify REST Admin API version 2022-04

-Although not formally tested, you could easily use earlier versions these components.
+Although not formally tested, you could easily use earlier versions of these components.

 ## Implementation Overview
-As of this writing, the Shopify Order System API implements a single operation for creating orders in a Shopify store.
+As of this writing, the Shopify Order System API implements a single operation for creating a single order in a Shopify store.
 We limited the current implementation intentionally, as the requirement was to show how to leverage the Shopify REST Admin API in the content of a proof of concept.
 However, you could easily extend it to create, retrieve, update, and delete orders in a Shopify store.

 As it is common practice at MuleSoft, we leverage RAML to specify our API.
 We also utilized (RAML) API fragments to promote reusability where it made sense.
 Primarily for convenience and to make sharing the Anypoint Studio project easier, we included the RAML files in the project (`src/main/resources/api`) rather than having a dependency to its published specification in Anypoint Exchange.